China military bases

-While Americans are focused on the battles between their parties in Congress and their attention glued to TV reports about secret documents, the cold war between the United States and China is heating up.
-As this is being written, a Chinese balloon drifts above the United States and news stories ask why the military has not shot it down.
+The cold war between the United States and China is heating up.
+Most Americans likely first realized this when a Chinese balloon drifted above the United States and panicked talking heads on TV asked why the military had not shot it down.

 Other news stories report the U.S. opening seven bases in the Philippines and spending more money to upgrade existing bases in Guam.